antoniomilla/weapon-recognition-AI/README.md

 # weapon-recognition-AI
-A project for recognising weapons on images usinf .
+A project for recognising weapons on images using neural networks.
 TFG of my degree on software engineering.